Donal1999/fpga-vga-verilog-/index.md

 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.

 Simulation is the second step in the design flow.
 Simulation is a way of testing the verilog code before putting it on the FPGA.
-Vivado has a digital ol
+Vivado has a digital ollsicloscpoe to help

 ### **Synthesis**
 Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
 Guideline: 1/2 short paragraphs.

 ### **Demonstration**
 Perhaps add a picture of your demo.
 Guideline: 1/2 sentences.